-Kylia visited Emmanuel’s Career Center for the first time during her freshman year.
+Kylia visited the Emmanuel’s Career Center for the first time during her freshman year.
 “I was applying to be a Resident Assistant and an Admissions Ambassador, and I really wanted both.
 I wanted to make sure I was doing everything I could to be the best candidate.”
-She did get both positions—and made key connections that would change the course of her career.
+She did get both positions—and made key connections that would bolster her Emmanuel experience.

 By junior year, Kylia was still fully committed to her chemistry major, but knew working in a laboratory all day wasn’t the best fit for her.
 An influential professor asked if she’d ever considered research administration.
-Days later, a position for a research administration intern at Harvard University came through the Career Center.
-Though the request was for graduate students, Career Center advisors put Kylia’s name forward.
+Days later, a position for a research administration intern at Harvard came through the Career Center, and her Career Advisor put her name forward.

 In Harvard’s recruitment process, Kylia rose above graduate students to gain both an internship and then full-time job.